mainwp/mainwp-client-reports-extension/readme.txt

 1. Enable or Disable extension on the "Extensions" page in the dashboard

 == Changelog ==

+= 2.0.2 = 3-31-2017
+* Fixed: an issue with saving reports caused by a database error
+* Fixed: multiple typos
+* Fixed: an issue with using the [report.daterange] token in the email subject field
+* Added: a new [report.send.date] token

 = 2.0.1 = 3-24-2017
 * Fixed: an issue with saving reports caused by a database error